BrilworksarrowBlogarrowProduct Engineering

 December 18, 2023

-Clock icon10 mins read
+8 mins read

 What-is-a-Vector-Database?-Types,-Uses-&-Why-They-Matter-in-AI-banner-image

-Quick Summary:-The world of databases has been through many phases, from the oldest type of SQL databases to the rise of NoSQL databases.
+Quick Summary:- The world of databases has been through many phases, from the oldest type of SQL databases to the rise of NoSQL databases.
 Now, with the development of AI, the vector revolution has been triggered.

 As large language models fuel the AI revolution, vector databases are emerging as crucial tools due to their unique ability to perform fast and accurate similarity searches on high-dimensional vectors.
 This has sparked a surge in investment, with companies like Pinecone and Milvus raising millions to develop and scale their vector database solutions, positioning them as key players in the next wave of AI innovation.